Looking for a Design Job, Internship or Placement?

 It’s a creative industry.
 Be creative.
 It’s that simple.
 Presentation is everything.
 So in ascending order of influence…

-- Presentation: a word doc letter will not get you very far.
+- Presentation: a Word doc letter won’t get you very far.
 That’s what we normally get, sometimes complete with bad spelling and bad grammar.
-We are designers and that’s what we look at.
+We are designers, we look at that stuff.
 Attention to detail is important.

-- Ideally: a nicely worded email, it won’t be hard for you to find out who to mail it to and then link it to your online portfolio.
+- Ideally: a nicely worded email.
+It won’t be hard for you to find out who to mail it to and then link it to your online portfolio.
 There are lots of examples out there, failing this a PDF of your current work.
-An infographic.
+Or an infographic.
 Anything that shows your skills and enthusiasm.

 - Current work: Yes current, not material you did back in school.
 We want to see how your work could fit into our studio.

-- Live jobs: Nothing beats a live project, could be for family, a club you belong to – you will learn more from this than any college project.
+- Live jobs: Nothing beats a live project.
+It could be for family, a club you belong to, anything goes – you will learn more from this than any college project.
 Do it for free if you have to, it will help you develop.

 We’ll Call You

-Never expect a reply, everyone in here has been told NO, before they got a break, you have to keep trying.
-Nothing wrong with follow up emails, here is some more of my latest work etc.
+Never expect a reply, everyone in here has been told NO before they got a break, you have to keep trying.
+Nothing wrong with follow up emails; here is some more of my latest work, that kind of thing.

 Never give up.
 When something catches the eye we’ll contact you.